memcallen/EveMarketTool/docs/README.md

 # LUA API

-This section specifies the defined methods and default APIs available to the Lua script files EveMarketTool uses LuaJ to parse and run the lua scripts.
+This section specifies the defined methods and default APIs available to the Lua script files.
+EveMarketTool uses LuaJ to parse and run the lua scripts.
 Currently, the default APIs are based on LuaJ's JsePlatform.standardGlobals, but this will most likely change due to security reasons.

 #### Default APIs: